 How to Make Sheet Pan Pancakes

-In a large bowl combine the dry ingredients and in a smaller bowl combine the wet ingredients.
+Make the pancake batter – In a large bowl combine all of the dry ingredients and whisk them together.
+In a smaller bowl combine all of the wet ingredients and whisk them together.
 Pour the wet in with the dry and stir together.
 Just like when you make traditional pancakes you don’t want to over mix the batter.